1991 Kangaroo tour of Papua New Guinea

 The 1991 Kangaroo tour of Papua New Guinea was a two-week, end of season tour of Papua New Guinea by the Australia national rugby league team.
-The Australians played five matches on the tour, including two Test matches against the Papua New Guinea national rugby league team.
+The Australians played five matches on the tour, including two Test matches against the Papua New Guinea Kumuls.
 The tour began on 29 September and finished on 13 October.

-As of 2017 this remains the only full Kangaroo Tour of Papua New Guinea.
+As of 2025 this remains the only full Kangaroo Tour of Papua New Guinea.

 Leadership

 As he had been since 1989, Bob Fulton was the coach of the Kangaroos.
-Mal Meninga was the team captain.
+As he had been since 1990, Mal Meninga was the Kangaroos team captain.

 Touring squad

 Eleven of the 23 man squad had played for Australia in their 2-1 Trans-Tasman Test series win over New Zealand earlier in the year.
-Among those selected to tour but who were ultimately ruled out with injury were Penrith test players and 1991 premiership winners Greg Alexander, Mark Geyer and John Cartwright as well as Canberra Raiders halves Laurie Daley and Ricky Stuart.
+Among those selected to tour but who were ultimately ruled out with injury was Penrith's incumbent Test back rower and 1991 premiership winner Mark Geyer who also missed playing in the World Club Challenge (WCC) game against English champions Wigan due to an ankle injury that required surgery (the WCC was played 4 days before the first Test in Goroka).
+Also missing were Canberra Raiders halves Laurie Daley and Ricky Stuart as well as Brisbane Broncos Test half Allan Langer, with Manly-Warringah 5/8 Cliff Lyons earning a Test recall while his Sea Eagles halves partner Geoff Toovey was called up for his first taste of international football.